McChoc/GDCef/addons/gdcef/README.md

 - If you want to use a different name for the CEF artifacts folder, you can change it in the [build.py](../build.py) script.
 Find the line `CEF_ARTIFACTS_FOLDER_NAME = "cef_artifacts"`, modify it and rerun `build.py`.
 This will update the path in Godot.
   Alternatively, you can specify it explicitly when calling `initialize({"artifacts": "res://cef_artifacts/", ... })`.
 - CEF can run directly from the Godot editor, and you can export your project for Linux and Windows as usual.
-- The gdcef module verifies the presence of both CEF artifacts and the secondary CEF process.
+- The gdCEF module verifies the presence of both CEF artifacts and the secondary CEF process.
 If either is missing, your application will close.
 - From the node selector, add a Godot `TextureRect` to your scene graph to hold your browser's texture.
 Name it `TextureRect`.
 - From the node selector, look for the `GDCEF` node and name it `CEF`.
 If not found, this means the GDExtension file hasn't been loaded.
 - Create a GDScript.
 Use `initialize` to start CEF, instead of the usual Godot `_init` method.
 Refer to this [document](doc/API.md) for details on the available functions.
 For example, inside `func _ready():` of the `$CEF` node, create a new browser with the `create_browser` function, passing the desired URL, the `TextureRect` and optional settings (default: `{}` - see the API for possible options).
 The browser you create will be a child node in Godot, with a default name of `browser_<id>` (where `<id>` starts at 0).
 You can rename it using the `set_name()` function.
 Like any Godot node, the browser can be found with a function such as `$CEF.get_node("browser_0")`.

 ```
-var browser = $CEF.create_browser("https://github.com/Lecrapouille/gdcef", $TextureRect, {})
+var browser = $CEF.create_browser("https://github.com/Lecrapouille/gdCEF", $TextureRect, {})
 browser.set_name("hello")
 ```